Hong-Seungki/ClusTorus.MISC/README.md

 # ClusTorus.MISC
-miscellaneous materials for R package ClusTorus
+miscellaneous materials for R package "ClusTorus"

-If you want to install or get some details of R package ClusTorus, please visit the following repository: https://github.com/sungkyujung/ClusTorus (Vignettes and package manual will be generated soon.)
+If you want to install or get some details of R package "ClusTorus", please visit the following repository: https://github.com/sungkyujung/ClusTorus (Vignettes and package manual will be generated soon.)